As You Age, Your Diet Affects Your Weight More

 Your hormonal patterns have a lot to do with your weight because they affect whether you eat or sleep more, for example.

-As you grow older your hormones work to save energy because you don’t have the same capabilities you had when you were younger.
-This means you’re more likely to build fat (especially around the waist).
+As you grow older, your hormones work to save energy.
+This is because you don’t have the same capabilities you had when you were younger.
+Therefore, you’re more likely to accumulate fat (especially around the waist).

 This is how your body prepares itself for getting less physical activity.

 It’s easier to gain weight after age 30

 That doesn’t mean that you have the liberty to eat whatever you want before your 30s.
 Likewise, changes in your body don’t only appear in old age.

 As you get older, you’ll notice your middle section enlarging and your belly might bulge.
 Additionally, your clothes probably won’t fit like they used to.

 There’s a relationship between having more candles on your cake and gaining weight.
 As a result, weight gain may be unavoidable if you maintain the same eating habits as before.
 It’s true that your diet affects your weight more as you age.
 Therefore, it’s important that you adopt a healthy lifestyle long before your 30s.